tbaschak/cryptoparty-metadata/index.md

 *	"Due to recent revelations..." / NSA / Global Surveillance / etc
 *	Will be talking tonight about:
+	*	Metadata
 	*	Your traffic, on the wire
-	*	Authentication AND encryption
+	*	Authentication AND Encryption

 # 00 00 00 01

-*	Expectations of blanket respect of privacy are no longer reasonable in 2014
+*	Expectations of privacy are no longer reasonable in 2014
-*	Many previously "theoretical" privileged access attacks now widespread
+*	Many previously "only theoretical" privileged access attacks now widespread
 	*	MITM attacks very real
-	*
+	*	And profitable too

 # 00 00 00 10